warlock-labs/solbls/README.md

 For more details on security considerations, please refer to the `audits` folder.

+There is a pending audit with Zellic, and for the moment, this library should be considered unaudited by an external party.

 ## Install

 This module depends on [Foundry](https://getfoundry.sh/).
 Make sure you have it installed before proceeding.